 Please join us for a spirited presentation on "Copyright, the Universe and Everything" by Adam M. Eisgrau.
 Mr. Eisgrau is ALA's principal domestic and international lobbyist and spokesperson concerning intellectual property issues, including copyright.
 He was an active participant in the processes which produced the new copyright treaties and legislation, which will be principal subjects of a wide-ranging presentation on the nature of copyright law and its broad social significance.
 He will also touch on likely legislative contests yet to be fought in the coming months and years.

-Mr. Eisgrau has been Legislative Counsel, ALA, Washington Office since creation of the position in June 1995.
+ALA, Washington Office since creation of the position in June 1995.
 He also serves as ALA's liaison to the Digital Future Coalition, an alliance of three dozen private and public sector organizations dedicated to balanced intellectual property policy.
-Mr. Eisgrau actively participated in the World Intellectual Property Organization's 1996 Diplomatic Conference on intellectual property in Geneva for ALA, the Digital Future Coalition, and as a member of the International Federation of Library Associations ( IFLA) delegation.
+Mr. Eisgrau actively participated in the World Intellectual Property Organization's 1996 Diplomatic Conference on intellectual property in Geneva for ALA, the Digital Future Coalition, and as a member of the International Federation of Library Associations (IFLA) delegation.